 Clinical Context: Metronidazole is a nitroimidazole that, once concentrated within the organism, is reduced by intracellular electron transport proteins.
 The formation of free radicals causes disruption of cellular elements and subsequent death of the organism.
 It is the most commonly prescribed antibiotic for giardiasis.
 The recommended adult dose is 250 mg PO tid for 5-7 days.

-Clinical Context: This agent decreases adenosine triphosphate (ATP) production in worms, causing energy depletion, immobilization, and, finally, death.
+Clinical Context: Albendazole decreases adenosine triphosphate (ATP) production in worms, causing energy depletion, immobilization, and, finally, death.
 To avoid an inflammatory response in CNS, the patient also must be started on anticonvulsants and high-dose glucocorticoids.

-Clinical Context: This agent inhibits growth of Cryptosporidium parvum sporozoites and oocysts and Giardia lamblia trophozoites.
+Clinical Context: Nitazoxanide inhibits growth of Cryptosporidium parvum sporozoites and oocysts and Giardia lamblia trophozoites.
 It elicits antiprotozoal activity by interfering with pyruvate-ferredoxin oxidoreductase (PFOR) enzyme-dependent electron transfer reaction, which is essential to anaerobic energy metabolism.
-It is available as a 20-mg/mL oral suspension.
+This agent is available as a 20-mg/mL oral suspension.
+In adults, it is dosed at 500 mg BID × 3 days.
+For children 1 year or older, age-based dosing is used: ages 1-3 years, 100 mg BID × 3 days; ages 4-11 years, 200 mg BID × 3 days; ages >12 year, same as the adult dose.

 Clinical Context: Tinidazole is a nitroimidazole antiprotozoal agent.
 The mechanism by which tinidazole exhibits activity against Giardia and Entamoeba species is not known.
-The recommended adult dose is 2 g PO once; for children, the recommended dose is 50 mg/kg PO once.
+The recommended adult dose is 2 g PO once; for children 3 years or older, the recommended dose is 50 mg/kg PO once, up to 2000 mg.

 Clinical Context: Paromomycin is a poorly absorbed aminoglycoside that may be considered for use in severe infection in pregnant patients.
 The most common adverse effects include nausea, increased GI motility, abdominal pain, and diarrhea.

-Clinical Context: This agent, available as an orphan drug in the United States is indicated to treat giardiasis and cestodiasis.
+Clinical Context: Quinacrine, available as an orphan drug in the United States, is indicated to treat giardiasis and cestodiasis.
 It is occasionally used to treat and suppress malaria.
-The recommended adult dose is 100 mg PO tid for 5-7 d; for children, the recommended dose is 2 mg/kg PO tid for 5-7 d.
+The recommended adult dose is 100 mg PO TID for 5-7 days; for children, the recommended dose is 2 mg/kg PO TID for 5-7 days.

-Although most experts recommend metronidazole and tinidazole as the drugs of choice because the brief treatment periods encourage good patient adherence, treatment failures occur in as many as 20% of cases, probably because of resistance.
+Although most experts recommend metronidazole and tinidazole as the drugs of choice because the brief treatment periods encourage good patient adherence, treatment failures occur in as many as 40% of cases, probably due to resistance.
 Therefore, treatment with a second-line drug (eg, mepacrine) may be necessary.

 Nitazoxanide is approved by the US Food and Drug Administration for the treatment of children and adults for diarrhea from giardiasis.